 benefits of which clearly outweigh the loss of the current or former use.
 Planning policies should protect and enhance public rights of way and access, including taking opportunities to provide better facilities for users, for example by adding links to existing rights of way networks including National Trails (NPPF para 98).
 The designation of land as Local Green Space through local and neighbourhood plans allows communities to identify and protect green areas of particular importance to them.
 Designating land as Local Green Space should be consistent with the local planning of sustainable development and complement investment in sufficient homes, jobs and other essential services.
 Local Green Spaces should only be designated when a plan is prepared or updated and be capable of enduring beyond the end of the plan period (NPPF para 99).
-The Local Green Space designation should only be used where the green space is (NPPF para 100): a) in reasonably close proximity to the community it serves; b) demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value tranquillity or richness of its wildlife; and c) local in character and is not an extensive tract of land.
-Policies for managing development within a Local Green Space should be consistent with those for Green Belts (NPPF para 101).
+The Local Green Space designation should only be used where the green space is (NPPF para 100): a) in reasonably close proximity to the community it serves; b) demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquill and lity or richness of its wildlife; in character and is not an ve tract of land. within a be cons for managing development Local Green Space should sistent with those for Green IPPF para 101).